 Oh no!
 It looks like your client may be in deeper trouble — they may have downloaded spyware as well.
 Spyware is malicious code downloaded without a user’s authorization which is used to steal sensitive information and relay it to an outside party in a way that harms the original user.
-If the spyware contained a keylogger, a threat actor could be recording everything your client types.
+If the spyware contained a keylogger, a program that can record what a victim types into their computer, a threat actor could potentially gain access to sensitive information.

 This means any sensitive data, like passwords, will soon be in the hands of a malicious third-party.
 While spyware usually isn’t used to alter data, it definitely violates the principle of confidentiality.
 A malicious actor may have been spying on sensitive data your client was typing.